Syrocco/Graphical-EDMD/README.md

 - Events (particles crossing cell-lists boundaries, particles colliding, thermostating, displaying, taking user inputs) are stored in a Binary Search Tree which receive events from [a partially sorted buffer/priority queue](https://arxiv.org/abs/physics/0606226).

 ### Graphical part
-This program was first designed without a graphical interface in mind and uses a lot of global variable.
+This program was first designed without a graphical interface in mind and uses a lot of global variables.
 The graphical interface **must not** interfere in any way to the structure of the initial program.
 Which might partially explains some poor design choice.
 If it has to be redone, I would change a lot of things and encapsulate more the code.
 I'm still reworking the graphical part to alleviate the use of global variables.

 ## Sources